NasibNia/Liri-Node-App/README.md

 This block of the code shows the process of collecting inputs from the user and providing appropriate logic channels based on the validation analysis of those input as the following:

 1) If neither action nor the search item is provided by the user, Liri will provide the list of actions to the user and also asks to enter a search item later on.
-2) If the action is provided, Liri checks to see if it is among the acceptable ones; if so and if the asked request is other than "do-what-it-says" Liri asks user to enter a search item and then calls for the search
+2) If the action is provided, Liri checks to see if it is among the acceptable ones; if so and if the asked request is  "concert this" Liri asks user to enter a search item.
+If action is either "spotify-this-song" or "movie-this" it will provide a default for the searchName.
+Then, it calls for the appropriate searching action.
 3)If both action and search item are provided and action is in the acceptable list, then Liri calls for the appropriate channel of search.

 ```